St. George (1988) #1-8

 Klaus Janson does the most traditional covers of the bunch.

-Unfortunately, I don’t have the two last issues of Doctor Zero yet (they’re in the mail; perhaps I’ll update this once I get them).
-Gray Morrow’s romance parody for the Powerline book is fun, but the St. George thing is rather a mess.
+Gray Morrow’s romance parody for the Powerline book is fun, but the St. George thing is rather a mess and the Doctor Zero cover isn’t very exciting.

 Kent Williams’ covers show great unity and are pretty striking, but are perhaps not a very good indication of what these comics are like.

-OK, that’s it, but I have a lot of Shadowline pages to get through before it’s over.
-I’ll have to read the Critical Mass series, which combines these three series into one seven-part 64-page series.
+OK, that’s it, but I have a lot of Shadowline pages to get through before it’s over: I have to read the Critical Mass series, which combines these three series into one seven-part 64-page series.
 But not for another couple of weeks, I think.